dstroy0/embedded_types/CONTRIBUTING.md

 npm run format
 ```

-`unity_runner.c` is generated and is listed in `.clang-format-ignore`.
-Formatting it by hand is
+`unity_runner.c` is generated and is listed in `.clang-format-ignore` (`.clang-format-ignore:1`).
-undone on the next generation.
+Formatting it by hand is undone on the next generation.

+The column limit is 120 (`.clang-format:151`). `npm run format:check` reports without rewriting
-120 columns.
-CI checks formatting and never rewrites it.
-A formatter that rewrites on CI produces
+(`package.json:17`).
+A formatter that rewrites during a check produces commits nobody reviewed and
-commits nobody reviewed and races the author's own push.
-Fix it in the working tree.
+races the author's own push, and the fix belongs in the working tree.
+This repository carries no CI
+configuration, so the policy is not enforced on push by anything in the tree.

 ## Comments

-Every header opens with the license banner and a `@file` block, and every declaration in it carries
+Every header opens with the license banner and a `@file` block (`include/embed_types.h:1-18`,
+`include/embed_compiler_directives.h:1-18`, `include/embed_dispatch_layout.h:1-19`).
+A block
-its own Doxygen block.
-A block documents exactly one declaration.
-A contiguous family of similar
+documents exactly one declaration.
+A contiguous family of similar macros takes one block each,
-macros takes one block each, because nearly identical is not identical.
+because nearly identical is not identical.
+Where a conditional declares the same name on more than
+one arm, the arm the compiler reaches first carries the block for all of them
+(`include/embed_types.h:161`, `:190`).

+A new header opens with the banner and the `@file` block.

 ```c
 /* embedded_types - Copyright (C) 2026 Douglas Quigg (dstroy0) <dquigg123@gmail.com>